-The four-year Bachelor of Science (Honours) programs in Applied Physics and in Physics (either in the Experimental or Theory stream) each require 20.0 credits to complete.
+The four-year Bachelor of Science (Honours) programs in Applied Physics and in Physics (Astrophysics, Experimental or Theory stream) each require 20.0 credits to complete.
 These degrees prepare you for a physics career in the industrial sector or for further studies in pure or applied physics at the graduate level.

-These three B.Sc.
-Honours programs start from a common first year in which you will take introductory Physics, another experimental science, Mathematics, Computer Science, as well as a selection from the Humanities or Social Sciences.
-In subsequent years there is also a common core to which the Applied Physics program adds additional courses in computing and electronics, while the Physics (Theory) program enhances the number of Mathematics courses.
+These four B.Sc.
+Honours programs start from a common first year in which you will take introductory Physics, another experimental science, Mathematics, Computer Science, as well as a selection from courses outside both the Faculty of Science and the Faculty of Engineering.
+In subsequent years there is a set of common core courses to all the B. Sc Honours programs.
+On top of that, the Applied Physics program adds additional courses in computing and electronics, while the three physics streams (Astrophysics, Experimental and Theory streams) are each flavored with some specialty courses.